Roy Williams (basketball coach): Personal life

 He and his wife Wanda have a son and a daughter.
-His son, Scott, played at North Carolina in 1997–98 and 1998–99.
+His son, Scott, played at Chapel Hill in 1997–98 and 1998–99.

 In 2009, Algonquin Books published Williams' autobiography, Hard Work: A Life On and Off the Court, co-written by Tim Crothers.
-In the book, Williams discusses his life, including that of his difficult childhood, the highs and lows of his successful coaching career and the difficult and agonizing decision to leave Kansas for North Carolina in 2003.
+In the book, Williams discusses his life, including that of his difficult childhood, the highs and lows of his successful coaching career and the difficult and agonizing decision to leave Kansas for UNC Chapel Hill in 2003.

 Williams had surgery September 19, 2012 to remove a tumor from his right kidney.

-In March 2021, Williams and his wife Wanda donated $3 million to the University of North Carolina, to support various scholarships for UNC.
-Williams also donated $600,000 in the wake of the COVID-19 pandemic to provide scholarships for an extra year of eligibility for UNC spring sport athletes who had their 2020 seasons cut short.
+In March 2021, Williams and his wife Wanda donated $3 million to the University of North Carolina at Chapel Hill, to support various scholarships for UNC Chapel Hill.
+Williams also donated $600,000 in the wake of the COVID-19 pandemic to provide scholarships for an extra year of eligibility for Chapel Hill spring sport athletes who had their 2020 seasons cut short.

 Roy and Wanda Williams built a home in Flat Rock, Henderson County, North Carolina in 2012; they moved there after Roy's retirement.